robfatland/cloud101102/Azure.md

 Sure enough I found the `rob5.txt` file here as it should be.

+### Image Create and Restore

+The verb for creating an image on Azure is `Capture`.
+The console makes both `Stop` and `Capture` easy clicks.
+Note the option to preserve the ip address is presented as a check box.
+The `Capture` makes the VM unusable in a sort of mutually exclusive status trade.
+I checked the box to delete the VM.

 ## 102

 From 'learn Azure ML' top search result I find a Microsoft page that $200 test account.
 UW NetID